Landmark-based alignment

 Make sure your Xenium Explorer version is at least 1.3.0

-On the Xenium Explorer, under the "Images" panel, click "Add image" and follow the instructions on the screen.
+On the Xenium Explorer, under the "Images" panel, click "Add image" and follow the instructions on the screen (you'll need to choose the image you created in the previous section).

 Afterwards, the explorer will automatically align the images based on the key points you selected on both images.